Cats (musical): Film adaptations

 Steven Spielberg's former animation studio Amblimation had planned an animated adaptation of the musical in the 1990s.
 The film was to be set in war-torn London during World War II, but the project was abandoned with the studio's closure in 1997.
 The following year, a direct-to-video film was released.
 The film was directed by David Mallet and was shot at the Adelphi Theatre in London.
 It starred Elaine Paige as Grizabella, John Mills as Gus, Ken Page as Old Deuteronomy, and Michael Gruber as Munkustrap.

 A film adaptation directed by Tom Hooper for Universal Pictures, Amblin Entertainment and Working Title Films was released on 20 December 2019.
 The film starred James Corden as Bustopher Jones, Judi Dench as Old Deuteronomy, Jason Derulo as Rum Tum Tugger, Idris Elba as Macavity, Jennifer Hudson as Grizabella, Ian McKellen as Gus, Taylor Swift as Bombalurina, Rebel Wilson as Jennyanydots and Francesca Hayward as Victoria.
-Swift collaborated with lauded composer Andrew Lloyd Webber for a new song called “Beautiful Ghosts.”
-It was poorly received by both critics and audiences and was also a massive flop at the box office.
+Swift collaborated with Andrew Lloyd Webber for a new song called "Beautiful Ghosts."
+The movie was negatively received by both critics and audiences, and was also a box-office bomb.
 Andrew Lloyd Webber disowned the film, claiming that it convinced him to get a therapy dog.

 Reception

 Box office

 Cats is a commercial blockbuster.
 Its worldwide box office gross of over US$2 billion by 1994 made it the highest grossing musical in history at the time.
-In 2012, the New York Post reported that the musical's grosses had reached $3.5 billion.

 Critical reception

-London
+West End

 The original London production received mostly rave reviews, with critics hailing it as a watershed moment in British musical theatre.
 Michael Billington of The Guardian lauded Cats as "an exhilarating piece of total theatre".
 Billington praised the show's "strong framework" and the ease in which the poems were integrated.
 He was also very impressed by Lloyd Webber's fitting compositions, Napier's environmental set, Lynne's effective and at times brilliant choreography, and Nunn's "dazzling staging" that makes use of the entire auditorium.
 The show received similarly glowing reviews from The Sunday Times' Derek Jewell and The Stage's Peter Hepple.
 Jewell proclaimed it to be "among the most exhilarating and innovative musicals ever staged", while Hepple declared that with Cats, "the British musical has taken a giant leap forward, surpassing in ingenuity and invention anything Broadway has sent us".

 There were a few lukewarm reviews, most notably from Irving Wardle of The Times.
 Wardle enjoyed Lloyd Webber's compositions but found the visual spectacle too overwhelming.
 Robert Cushman's review for The Observer concluded that Cats was flawed but unmissable.

 The reviews for the 2014 and 2015 London revivals were positive as well, with critics giving both productions an average of 4 out of 5 stars.
 Critics generally found the revivals to be enjoyable and invigorating, though Mark Shenton was disappointed that the new staging lacked the immersiveness of the original.